OneMoreSummer/academic-kickstart/content/post/ecb-to-fund-a-phd-to-investigate-‘addressing-selection-bias-and-injury-risk-in-english-youth-cricket’-finally/index.md

 ---
-title: "ECB to fund a Phd to investigate ‘Addressing Selection Bias and Injury Risk in English Youth Cricket: A Growth and Maturation Research Programme’ FINALLY!!!"
+title: "ECB to fund a PhD to investigate ‘Addressing Selection Bias and Injury Risk in English Youth Cricket: A Growth and Maturation Research Programme’ FINALLY!!!"
 date: 2026-02-12T15:19:55.572Z